callahantiff/PheKnowLator/resources/knowledge_graphs/README.md

 ### Construction Method
-New data can be added to the knowledge graph using 2 different construciton approaches: (1) `instance-based` or (2) `subclass-based`.
+New data can be added to the knowledge graph using 2 different construction approaches: (1) `instance-based` or (2) `subclass-based`.
 Please see this [`README.md`](https://github.com/callahantiff/PheKnowLator/blob/master/resources/construction_approach/README.md) for more information.

 <br>